Diyarbakır Prison

-In August, 2009, plans were announced to convert the facility into a school.
+In August 2009, plans were announced to convert the facility into a school.
 The idea was criticized by Kurdish activists who wanted the prison to become a museum of human rights abuses.
 Although construction on a larger prison outside of the city has already begun, no decision over what to do with the existing Diyarbakir prison has been made.
 Kurdish activists and politicians find their plans for a human rights museum, known as the "Museum of Shame," largely ignored by the state government.
 As of now, Diyarbakır is still a functioning prison.

 History

 In the 19th century, Diyarbakır prison was known throughout the Ottoman Empire as the home of harsh and based sentences given to political prisoners.
+It was established in the form of a modern prison in 1864.

 Early 1980s

 After the military coup of 12 September 1980, the generals abolished parliament, suspended the Constitution and banned all political parties and trade unions, and most other organizations.
 Until the return of a democratic government in 1984, visits of civilians to prisoners, by family members as well as lawyers of the defense was prohibited.
 Tens of thousands of men and women were taken into custody.
 More than 30,000 were jailed in the first four months after the coup.
 During the following years, Amnesty International received thousands of allegations of torture including reports of over 100 deaths as a result of torture.
 Diyarbakır Prison became one of the most lasting symbols of the coup due to the reports of hundreds of prisoners being subjected to torture and execution.
-At the time, it was not allowed to speak in another language than Turkish, a rule, which was also upheld during visits, and Kurds were thought to be turkified.
+At the time, it was not allowed to speak in another language than Turkish, a rule, which was also upheld during visits, and Kurds were thought to be Turkified.
 Inmates were obliged to memorize the Turkish national anthem and other Turkish nationalist songs.

 Among Diyarbakır's better-known inmates are Democratic Society Party (DTP) leader Ahmet Turk; former DTP deputies Nurettin Yılmaz, Celal Paydaş, and Mustafa Çakmak; former mayor Mehdi Zana; Kurdish writer and intellectual Orhan Miroğlu; and Kurdish poet Yılmaz Odabaşı.
-Bedii Tan, the father of Kurdish writer Altan Tan lost his life in this prison as a result of torture.
+Bedii Tan, the father of Kurdish writer Altan Tan died in this prison as a result of torture.